opendocsg/slw-judgments-backfill/2016_SGHC_168/report.md

 **The law on negligence**

 15     The applicable legal principles are not in dispute.
-In Singapore, the leading authority on medical negligence is _Khoo James and another v Gunapathy d/o Muniandy and another appeal_ [2002] 1 SLR(R) 1024 (“ _Gunapathy_ ”).
+In Singapore, the leading authority on medical negligence is _Khoo James and another v Gunapathy d/o Muniandy and another appeal_ <span class="citation">[2002] 1 SLR(R) 1024</span> (“ _Gunapathy_ ”).
 The test is as stated in _Bolam v Friern Hospital Management Committee_ [1957] 1 WLR 582 (“ _Bolam_ ”) at 587:

  [A doctor] is not guilty of negligence if he has acted in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular act ...
 Putting it the other way round, a [doctor] is not negligent, if he is acting in accordance with such a practice, merely because there is a body of opinion who would take a contrary view.

  [Emphasis added]

 16     The Court of Appeal in _Gunapathy_ added (at [59]) that the _Bolam_ test has been supplemented by the House of Lords decision in _Bolitho v City and Hackney Health Authority_ [1998] AC 232 (“ _Bolitho_ ”).
 Since _Bolitho_ , a defendant-doctor will not be exonerated simply because a body of experts testifies in his favour.
 An expert view must satisfy the “threshold test of logic” in order to constitute, in the words of _Bolam_ , “a practice accepted as proper by a responsible body of medical men skilled in that particular act.”
 The expert must have directed his mind to the comparative risks and benefits of each possible course of action, and reached a “defensible conclusion” after balancing these risks and benefits.
 The conclusion must be internally consistent on its face, and must not ignore or controvert known medical facts and advances in medical knowledge ( _Gunapathy_ at [63]–[65] and [109]).
-Further, as Tay Yong Kwang J (as he then was) stated in _D’Conceicao Jeanie Doris (administratrix of the estate of Milakov Steven, deceased) v Tong Ming Chuan_ [2011] SGHC 193 at [109]:
+Further, as Tay Yong Kwang J (as he then was) stated in _D’Conceicao Jeanie Doris (administratrix of the estate of Milakov Steven, deceased) v Tong Ming Chuan_ <span class="citation">[2011] SGHC 193</span> at [109]:

  The fact that a doctor acknowledges the practice of one group of doctors while stating that he would have opted for a different course does not of itself cause his opinion to become inconsistent. ... an expert can provide evidence of what practices are accepted as proper by a responsible body of medical men by stating his view of what he believes other doctors would have done (even if he would not himself have adopted that course).

 17     An allegation that a doctor was negligent in failing to order a post-operative diagnostic test must be positively proved, and the medical basis for ordering the test must be affirmatively established.
-A doctor would not be negligent simply because there was no harm in ordering the test ( _Chua Thong Jiang Andrew v Yue Wai Mun and another_ [2015] SGHC 119 at [66]–[69]).
+A doctor would not be negligent simply because there was no harm in ordering the test ( _Chua Thong Jiang Andrew v Yue Wai Mun and another_ <span class="citation">[2015] SGHC 119</span> at [66]–[69]).

 **The parties and their witnesses**